The Recovery Lounge by Priestmangoode

 London industrial designers Priestmangoode propose hospital wards modelled on health spas and beds like those in first class airline cabins in a new manifesto for health service design, released today.
-Update: this project is included in Dezeen Book of Ideas, which is on sale now for £12.

 The report, written by Priestmangoode and called The Health Manifesto, looks at how better design could help produce better, more efficient and more cost-effective environments for patient recovery.